jbostoen/iTop-custom-extensions/web/extensions/jb-tweaks-request-mgmt-itil/readme.md

   * no mandatory solution (follow-up and solution is in private log)
   * the 'Email Reply' extension can send the contents of public log entries to the caller of a UserRequest.
 However, an agent might immediately write something in the public_log .
 That email never arrives.
 The new behavior is to prevent writing anything in the public log before the ticket is created.
   * don't make service, service subcategory read-only for closed UserRequests
+  * during assign and reassign, it suggests the currently logged in user as the new assigned agent

 ## License
 https://www.gnu.org/licenses/gpl-3.0.en.html
-Copyright (C) 2019 Jeffrey Bostoen
+Copyright (C) 2019-2020 Jeffrey Bostoen